EKechei/EKechei/README.md

 ## 👋 Hello!

 Hello!
-I'm Edith Cherotich, a passionate Cloud Engineer and AWS Certified Solutions Architect from Nairobi, Kenya.
+I'm Edith Cherotich, a passionate Cloud Engineer from Nairobi, Kenya.
 I thrive on creating innovative cloud solutions that are both efficient and scalable.
 With expertise in many cloud technologies, I aim to build secure, robust infrastructures that drive success.

 ## 🏆 Certifications